 Management expertise provides a career ladder through the organization that is not based on professional LIS competencies alone.
 MLIS graduates must possess other qualifications as noted in the Core Theory and Knowledge list.

 Courses in this pathway will benefit future employees regardless of the position they wish to pursue or the environment in which they work.
 The skills taught in the pathway enable all employees to be flexible, effectively apply their technical skills, and demonstrate the value of their work and organization using a variety of techniques, including marketing, promotion and assessment.
 Students would benefit from extra-curricular involvement, are strongly encouraged to be highly involved with the iSchool’s Student Research Journal (SRJ) and to do at least one conference presentation before graduating

 Core Theory and Knowledge

-- Communicate effectively with others, including those from diverse backgrounds
+- Communicate effectively with diverse communities

 - Develop appropriate policies for effective customer service

 - Deliver, develop, and promote services through understanding user needs and expectations

 - Plan strategically for improved services and support to realize organizational goals